AviatrixSystems/Docs/HowTos/tgw_plan.rst

 The plan stage consists of three sections:

- - **Create AWS TGW**.
+ - **Create AWS Transit Gateway**.
 This is the only must do section in Plan before you start to Build (attach VPCs) and consists of `Step 1 <https://docs.aviatrix.com/HowTos/tgw_plan.html#create-aws-tgw>`_.
-In this section, an AWS TGW and three connected Security Domains are created.
+In this section, an AWS Transit Gateway and three connected Security Domains are created.

  - **Create Segmented Network**.
 This is an optional section.
 It consists of `Step 2 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-create-a-new-security-domain>`_ and `Step 3 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-build-your-domain-connection-policies>`_.
 This section creates your own additional Security Domains and define Connection policies.
 This section is entirely modular and you can modify at any time.